weweb-assets/ww-openstreetmap-leaflet/AI.md

 - For large GeoJSON datasets, consider data optimization techniques
 - Use appropriate color and opacity values for overlapping layers
 - Test the map at different zoom levels and viewport sizes
-- Use marker clustering when displaying large numbers of markers (>100) for better performance
-- Enable shape editing only when necessary as it can impact performance
-- Consider using the scale control when distance measurement is important
-- Use the layer control when working with multiple tile layers or overlays
-- Enable location control for mobile-focused applications
-- Implement proper event handling for interactive features
-- Consider adding loading states for asynchronous operations
-- Implement error handling for tile loading and geolocation failures